sharmaarav1710/research_project-hack-club/readme.md

 AI Usage Declaration

-AI tools were used during development to assist in generating boilerplate UI layout code, constructing basic data pipelines, and debugging cloud deployment configuration scripts.
-All core algorithmic architectures, machine learning model selections (such as the Gradient Boosting Classifier), and data engineering implementations were independently designed, integrated, and validated for clinical relevance.
+Ai has been used to help in the generation of boilerplate code for the UI layout, creation of basic data, and debugging.
+All the algorithmic architecture and machine learning models (Gradient Boosting Classifier among others) have been selected and implemented independently for clinical significance.

 Application Interface

-Here is a visual overview of the live clinical command center interface in action:
+Here is a visual overview of the interface in action:

 Initial dashboard view before symptom input:
 ![Initial Interface View](sc1%20project%201.png)